Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 You might also need to make student loan repayments, depending on your circumstances.

 When you get a new client, always have a clear contract outlining the scope of work, payment terms, and deadlines.
 This helps protect both you and them.
+It’s also important to get your invoicing right for the best chance of getting paid in full and on time.

 Finally, make sure you itemise your services with a description, quantity, and rate for each task you’ve completed, calculating the total amount owed.
 Specify the payment terms and methods accepted and include your preferred payment details.